-Subd.
-4. Annual Increments: Effective beginning in 2008-09, the salary schedule shall provide for eleven (11) annual increments after approval by the Board of Education.
-In order to qualify for a full increment, an individual shall have been on the school payroll for not less than one semester, or 110 days in a school year.
-However, no more than one increment can be earned in any one school year.
+- a.
+Increments: Effective for the 2017-2018 school year, the salary schedule shall provide for thirteen (13) annual increments.
+Effective for the 2018-2019 school year, the salary schedule shall provide for nineteen (19) annual increments. - b.
+Qualification for Increment: In order to qualify for a full increment, an individual shall have been on the school payroll for not less than one semester, or 110 days in a school year.
+However, no more than one increment can be earned in any one school year. - c.
+Teachers on PSP: Teachers on a PSP must successfully complete PSP requirements and return to PDP or GPDP status to get a step increase.
+The step will then be granted retroactive to the beginning of that school year once successfully completed.